-1 credit hour
+1 credit hour Annually, fall

-Music Theory for Worship Leading (MU 240) is designed to build on the concepts covered in Basic Music Theory.
+Music Theory II (MU 236) is designed to build on the concepts covered in Basic Music Theory.
 This course will increase a student's usable musical skills, particularly in preparation for Worship Leading I. It covers notational systems, with a strong emphasis on chord reading, construction and analysis, as well as the several types of scale.
 Focus is given to transposition, modulation, cadences and aural analysis, some elementary harmony and composition is also included.
-Pre-requisite: Basic Music Theory or placement by exam.
+Prerequisite: Basic Music Theory or placement by exam.